240 – Dress Code

 I. Deputies in plain clothes must visibly display their badges while on duty, on or near HCSO premises, or while involved in an investigation.
 Handcuffs and service weapons must be carried in a manner so as not to be provocative or offensive.
 For other public activities, the badge, handcuffs, and service weapon must be inconspicuous.

 Employees may have specific dress code requirements for their assignment, in which case the dress code for their assignment is governed by their supervisor and SOP.
-The following units have special uniform requirements, but must otherwise conform to the remaining provisions of the dress code policy:
+Units with special uniform requirements must otherwise conform to the remaining provisions of the dress code policy.

 Uniformed deputies who are part of a unit requiring them to be outside under heat and direct sun for the majority of their shift may be authorized to wear the HCSO approved bicycle pants or shorts with the Class C short sleeve shirt.